duquejo/Weather-App-Node/README.md

   - [Weather App Git](https://github.com/duquejo01/Weather-App-Node): GIT Source.
   - [Weather App Demo](https://duque-weather-application.herokuapp.com/): Live Weather App Public Demo.

+## Bootcamp Index

+Click on the following [link](https://github.com/duquejo01/BootCamp-Node-JS) to return back the Index.

 ## Commands

 Use the following command into console to run automatically nodemon with JS and Handlebars scripts modification listening.
 It only works in your local machine.
 ```sh
 npm run dev
 ```